dsegovia90/redacted/README.md

 ## With Zod

-Note that fields that not meet the zod schema will fail on `parse()`.
+Note that fields that not meet the zod schema, will fail on `parse()`.

 ```ts
 import { z } from "zod";